Introduction

 Best next if you are checking whether a bus stop, bus zone, or nearby timed control changes what is allowed.

-Best next if your answer depends on a slightly different street setup.
+Worth opening if the answer changes with a slightly different street setup.

 Check the bus-area fine risk